-An RIS will have dark fruit flavors mixed with roasty, burnt, or almost tar-like nuances.
-Some comparei it to a black barleywine.
-Several variations of this beer exist, with English and American interpretations.
-The American versions have more bitterness, roasted character, and finishing hops, while the English varieties reflect a more complex specialty malt character and a more forward ester profile.
+- Comments: Variations of this beer exist, with English and American interpretations (predictably, the American versions have more bitterness, roasted character, and finishing hops, while the English varieties reflect a more complex specialty malt character and a more forward ester profile).
 The wide range of allowable characteristics allow for a lot of creativity from the brewer.

 - Ingredients: Well-modified pale malt, with generous quantities of roasted malts and/or grain.
 May have a complex grain bill using virtually any variety of malt.
 Any type of hops may be used.
 Alkaline water balances the abundance of acidic roasted grain in the grist.
 American or English ale yeast.